Wumpf/blub/README.md

 Note that _by far_ the biggest bottleneck in this approach is walking the particle linked list.
 Doing a shared memory optimization yielded >4x performance speed up:
 Every thread walks only a single linked list, stores the result to shared memory and then reads the remaining seven neighbor linked lists from shared memory. 👌

+### Particle binning

+Particles get scattered over time in memory (i.e. memory & spatial location diverge), resulting in slower and slower volume sampling & transfer over time.
+To counteract this, particles are binned to cells every n steps.
+Strict sorting is not necessary, so it's done by counting all particles in each cell and then summing all cells up, creating prefix sums in each cell.
+Introducing some "sloppiness" in the spatial ordering of the cells allows to do this in a single pass (for details refer to the particle binning shader code).
 ### Solver

 Using Preconditioned Conjugate Gradient solver for solving the poisson pressure equation (PPE).
 In comments and naming in the code I'm following the description in [Bridson's book](https://www.amazon.com/Simulation-Computer-Graphics-Robert-Bridson/dp/1568813260).